Statement on Ash Ranges

 The MOD confirmed that because of the well reasoned arguments put forward by Ash Parish Council, a successful bid for further funds had been made which will now enable the perimeter path, around the north and south of the firing complex to a point where each path reaches the Range Danger Area (RDA), to be completed by 31 March 2021.
 This is of course subject to any adverse weather or unforeseen circumstances.
 There will be access gates to the RDA at these two points and at other points further along the path.
 Throughout the design process the MOD have been mindful of the Best Practice Guide for access for all produced by the Fieldfare Trust and have consulted with the Disability Ramblers Group at national level to produce a scheme that will enable ALL residents, including those with limited mobility, to access the RDA when there is no military action on the firing complex.

 The path will be a minimum of 3 metres wide extending up to 6 metres in places.
-Some will be fully tarmaced roads, but most will be a minimum of 1.5 metres in width made up of crushed and compacted hardcore and levelled hardstanding suitable for wheel chair use, with the remaining 1.5 metres being grassed areas, suitable for equestrian and BMX use.
+Some will be fully tarmaced roads, but most will be a minimum of 1.5 metres in width made up of crushed and compacted hardcore and levelled hardstanding suitable for wheelchair use, with the remaining 1.5 metres being grassed areas, suitable for equestrian and BMX use.
 In addition, some steep gradients on the existing narrower path will be avoided by means of a slight deviation to a newly created path.

 Ash Parish Council continued to argue the case for a central corridor through the firing complex, between two firing ranges, to the RDA beyond.
 The MOD said that whilst they fully acknowledged this argument it would require complex audits of several technical and safety issues not least those arising from installing metal fencing between two firing ranges which would be necessary to obviate ricochet dangers, let alone the additional cost involved.
-Consequently this is not an immediate viable proposition although it remains a further option for consideration at a later date.
-However, the current enhanced plans will enable all to have much greater access, than the previous original proposals and these can be achieved within a much shorter time scale. “
+Consequently, this is not an immediately viable proposition although it remains a further option for consideration at a later date.
+However, the current enhanced plans will enable all to have much greater access, than the previous original proposals and these can be achieved within a much shorter time scale“.

 Cllr Nigel Manning